durai-babu-rajendhiran/durai-babu-rajendhiran/README.md

 ## Technologies:

-- **CodeIgniter:** Extensive experience leveraging the powerful features for efficient web application development.
-- **Laravel:** Proficient in building robust and scalable web applications using Laravel.
 - **React.js:** In-depth knowledge and successful development of user-friendly and interactive interfaces.
 - **Node.js & Express.js:** Proficient in building efficient and scalable server-side applications.
+- **Laravel:** Proficient in building robust and scalable web applications using Laravel.

 ## Tools and Platforms: